If you can tear yourself away from the beach, exploring the wineries in Cyprus is one of the best things to do on the Island.

 - 13. Christoudia Winery (Best for a Wonderful Atmosphere)

 - 14. Ktima Gerolemo (Best for Red Wine)

 - 15. Ktima Vassiliades (Best for High-end Wine Tasting)

 - Visiting Wineries in Cyprus: FAQs

 I spent almost 4 months in Cyprus and loved sampling some of the best Cypriot wine while exploring the wineries in Cyprus.

-I based myself in Limassol during my time here, which is a fantastic place to adventure into the mountains and have a few glasses of the good stuff.
+I based myself in Limassol during my time here, which is a fantastic place to adventure into the mountains, go for a hike and follow it up with a few glasses of the good stuff.